HCL-TECH-SOFTWARE/digital-experience/docs/config/cfg_validation_targets.md

 The following parameters can be used for all targets.
 They check whether a configuration change would cause a conflict:

-assumeWpsContextRoot
+-   **assumeWpsContextRoot**

-:   Performs the check as if the WpsContextRoot is set to the specified value.
+    Performs the check as if the WpsContextRoot is set to the specified value.

-assumeWpsDefaultHome
+-   **assumeWpsDefaultHome**

-:   Performs the check as if the WpsDefaultHome is set to the specified value.
+    Performs the check as if the WpsDefaultHome is set to the specified value.

-assumeWpsPersonalizedHome
+-   **assumeWpsPersonalizedHome**

-:   Performs the check as if the WpsPersonalizedHome is set to the specified value.
+    Performs the check as if the WpsPersonalizedHome is set to the specified value.

-assumeWsrpContextRoot
+-   **assumeWsrpContextRoot**

-:   Performs the check as if the WsrpContextRoot is set to the specified value.
+    Performs the check as if the WsrpContextRoot is set to the specified value.

 The result of the conflict check is part of the ConfigEngine output.
 It might look like the following example: